-- Carbon-emission reduction strategies for buildings - Reduction of operational energy (natural gas and electrical) consumption - Optimization of existing plants and controls - Building new facilities to rigorous energy standards and aggressive carbon targets - Consideration of asset planning to ensure lower-carbon equipment
+- Carbon-emission reduction strategies for buildings - Reduction of operational energy (natural gas and electrical) consumption - Optimization of existing plants and controls - Building of new facilities to rigorous energy standards and aggressive carbon targets - Consideration of asset planning to ensure lowercarbon equipment

 It is important to note that energy management and carbon management initiatives work hand in hand through coordinated efforts.
 They are not siloed programs; activities within each are planned and executed in concert.
-2020 Climate Change Accountability Report Providence Health Care
+2020 Public Sector Organization Climate Change Accountability Report Fraser Health Authority

-The Providence Climate Change Accountability Report
+The Fraser Health Climate Change Accountability Report